Shakti: Invoking Darshana

+Women empowerment

 Diane Carson, a professor of film studies points out that in the realm of cinema, women acquiring a voice of their own plays a vital role in their empowerment; the goddess genre is commendable in this aspect.
 As the goddess of speech (Vāc), she makes herself heard without the presence of any physical female.
 In Ammoru (1995), the goddess as the overseer, speaks authoritatively from a transcendent and omnipresent vantage.
 Film theorist Kaja Silverman states this could not be possible with representations of mortal females as they are always located within the male gaze.
 While traditionally films show women to be under the purview of male gaze, with the exception of female ghosts in horror genre, a striking factor of the goddess genre is their presentation of the feminine body (albeit a divine one) as being completely outside the scope of male sensory perception.

-Mary Ann Doane describes how in traditional cinema, the gaze, is established with passivity ascribed to the female and activity to the male.
-A woman analyzing a subject intellectually is seen as appropriation of the male gaze, and a threat to cinematic representation of gender roles.
-However, in the goddess genre, the power of the goddess is shown to endure through the eyes referred to as "kann malar" (lotus eyes).
-The gaze is established as the medium through which the divine feminine wields her authority, she moves the mortal subjects and directs the mind and voice of men by her gaze.
+Mary Ann Doane explains how in traditional cinema, the gaze, is established as a power dynamic with passivity ascribed to the female and activity to the male.
+A woman analyzing a subject intellectually is seen as appropriation of the male gaze and a threat to cinematic representation of gender roles.
+However, in the goddess genre, the goddess's power is shown to endure through the eyes referred to as "kann malar" (lotus eyes).
+Here, the gaze is the medium through which the divine feminine wields her authority, she moves the mortal subjects and directs their mind and voice by her gaze.
 In Melmaruvathoor Adiparasakthi (1985), the demure female protagonist changes instantly and stares boldly at her abusive husband cognizing his secrets and foretells his future leaving him frightened.
-The change in the gaze of a woman from timidity to bold signals the audience about the descent and presence of the goddess within the body of her meek devotee.
-The male who still castigates ends up loosing his life.
+The change in the female gaze from timidity to bold signals the audience about the descent and presence of the goddess within her meek devotee.
+The man who still castigates the woman ends up losing his life.